angelsk/timandellie/index.md

 Apollo Taxis 01684 564 442

 <div class="safari">
-  <p class="highlight">You being at our wedding is all we wish for, however, if you would like to give a gift, we would very much appreciate a small donation towards our honeymoon.
+  <p class="highlight">You being at our wedding is all we wish for.
+However, if you would like to give a gift, we would very much appreciate a small donation towards our honeymoon.
 We will be setting off on a South African safari adventure the day after the wedding!</p>
 </div>

 ![Grapevine](/assets/images/grapevine.gif){:class="img-divider"}